 According to the American Diabetes Associations’ 2019 nutrition consensus report, everyone’s body responds differently to different types of foods and diets, so there is no single “magic” diet for Diabetes.

 However, while people with type 1 diabetes can technically “eat anything” by counting the carbohydrates and accounting for high quantities of fat or protein, the diabetes world is gradually accepting that a diet with fewer carbohydrates can be very helpful.

-By eating a whole-foods diet that focuses on vegetables, proteins, and fats, with a reduction of starches, sugars, and even fruit, blood sugar levels become easier to manage because the need for insulin decreases when carbohydrate-consumption decreases.
+By eating a whole-food diet that focuses on vegetables, proteins, and fats, with a reduction of starches, sugars, and even fruit, blood sugar levels become easier to manage because the need for insulin decreases when carbohydrate consumption decreases.

 Exercise and other variables

 The complicated part of type 1 diabetes is never-ending because so many aspects of daily living and the normal functions of the human body can raise or lower your blood sugar levels and your insulin needs.